Welcome. I’m Emma, and this space holds both my story and the work that has grown from it.

 After stepping away from a creative career and navigating a period of personal challenge, Emma returned to painting as a way to reconnect with herself.
 What began as a necessity became a turning point.

 Now based in Sellicks Beach, South Australia, her practice is intuitive and expressive—grounded in healing, resilience, and transformation.
-She works from her professional studio at the historic Myponga Cheese Factory, where her process is guided by colour, movement, and a renewed sense of wholeness.
+She works from her professional studio at the historic Myponga Co-operative Dairying Society’s Cheese Factory, where her process is guided by colour, movement, and a renewed sense of wholeness.

 My Approach